lazamar/smvc/README.md

 The `properties` object should contain HTML properties and attributes as keys.

-Keys that start with the `on` prefix in the `properties` attributes are treated as event listeners and its values should be functions.
+Keys that start with the `on` prefix in the `properties` object are treated as event listeners and its values should be functions.

+Event listener functions will be given the event they are handling as an argument.

-If an event listener returns a value different from `undefined` this value will be used as a message and queued to be sent to the update function.
+If an event listener function returns a value different from `undefined` this value will be used as a message and queued to be sent to the update function.

 Examples: